platformsh/platformsh-docs/docs/src/get-started/deploy/init.md

 The basic unit for organizing work within Platform.sh is a project.
 Each project represents one Git repository, a centralized place to store code and work history.

-If you've signed up for Platform.sh with GitHub, Bitbucket, or GitLab, your repository can live there.
+For now, Platform.sh represents the source of truth for your repository.
-Otherwise, Platform.sh represents the source of truth for your repository.
+You can later set up an integration with GitHub, Bitbucket, or GitLab.

 To deploy your app, you need to connect its repository to a project in Platform.sh.